-Halle Eisenman leads the Editorial Content Team of NoveList which oversees the creation of the lists, articles, NextReads newsletter, and read-alike recommendations.
+Halle Carlson is a former manager of the Editorial Content Team of NoveList which oversees the creation of the lists, articles, NextReads newsletter, and read-alike recommendations.
 Prior to that, Halle spent a dozen years working for a public library system.
-Halle teaches courses on reader's advisory.

-Angela Hursh is a Senior Engagement Consultant for NoveList.
+Angela Hursh is Manager of Engagement and Marketing for NoveList.
 Her previous roles include marketing for the Public Library of Cincinnati and Hamilton County, and more than 20 years as an Emmy-award winning television news journalist.
 Angela teaches courses on effective and engaging library marketing.